gaelrgerard/laa/doc/LAA__Overview.md

 ### Protocol Layers

-LAA is a message-oriented protocol which used the following protocol stack:
+LAA protocol is a message-oriented protocol which used the following protocol stack:

 ![Protocol layers](images/LAA__Protocol_layers.png)